 STAR Ohio is an investment pool managed by the State Treasurer's Office which allows governments within the State to pool their funds for investment purposes.
 STAR Ohio is not registered with the SEC as an investment company, but does operate in a manner consistent with Rule 2a7 of the Investment Company Act of 1940.
-Investments in STAR Ohio are valued at STAR Ohio's share price, which is the price the investment could be sold for on June 30, 2005.
+Investments in STAR Ohio are valued at STAR Ohio's share price, which is the price the investment could be sold for on June 30, 2006.

 Under existing Ohio statutes all investment earnings are assigned to the General Fund unless statutorily required to be credited to a specific fund.
-For the District, all investment earnings accrue to the General Fund, Special Trust Fund, Capital Projects Fund, Enterprise Fund, Internal Service and Private-Purposes Trust Fund, as authorized by board resolution.
-Interest income earned in fiscal year 2005 totaled \$106,995.
+For the District, all investment earnings accrue to the General Fund, School Support Fund, Maintenance Fund, Student Activities Fund, Permanent Improvement Fund, Ohio School Facilities Fund, Food Service Fund, Dental Insurance Fund, Insurance Consortium Fund, and various expendable and nonexpendable trust funds, as authorized by board resolution.
+Interest income earned in fiscal year 2006 totaled \$200,875.